ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 conclude by talking a little bit about what work needs to be done where to bridge the gaps. -->

-We start with 11.1 as it is the latest release that does not have any of the recent VM scalability work to it.
-Thus making it a good baseline to measure any progress against.Benchmarking on `-CURRENT`, the development branch will show the scalability improvements over the last year or so.
-CentOS 7.4 is representative of what the typical Linux deployment sees and kind of sets a minimum threshold for where FreeBSD needs to be.
-Then last we look at Linux 4.18 - the latest Linux release to provide ceteris paribus measurements against the Linux equivalent of the FreeBSD development branch.

 ## Alternative Approaches
 Where do we go from here?
 Benchmarks can identify how well a system performs